rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/deploy.md

 ## `elemental reset`

-`elemental reset` can be used to deploy an image to the system.
+`elemental reset` can be used to reset the system from the recovery image or from a custom image.
+Vanilla images only include a minimal recovery partition and system.

 It can be either invoked manually with `elemental reset --docker-image <img-ref>` or used in conjuction with a cloud-init configuration, for example consider the following [cloud-init configuration file](../../reference/cloud_init):